Who we are, and what we are not.

 Can Helveteq products be redeemed early?

-Redemption features depend on the specific product structure and are described in the applicable Final Terms.
+Redemption features are set out in the applicable Final Terms.
 Early redemption is not guaranteed.

 What role do banks and authorised participants play?